Blog

 If parents are married, both may lose custody for these reasons.
 If parents are divorced, the guilty party may lose custody while the other becomes the primary guardian going forward.

-The Less Obvious Reasons
+The Less Obvious Reasons for A Mother Losing Custody in California

-There are also several less obvious factors that may lead to the loss of custody:
+While some reasons for custody loss are clear-cut, there are also several less obvious factors that may lead to the loss of custody:

 Could You Lose Custody for Not Affirming Your Child’s Transgender Identity?